Confused about what to eat if you have Osteoporosis?

-When I saw my very sensible doctor last week I mentioned the hoo-hah going on, and said I still liked dairy.
-His advice was to drink as much milk – even full-fat – as I wanted.
+When I saw my very sensible doctor last week I said I liked dairy products, expecting him to quote the latest ‘fad milk’.
+No – his advice was to drink as much milk – even full-fat – as I wanted.
 Yes, full-fat was fattening, but against that it filled you up for longer, so was probably going to stop you from snacking.
 And he’s right.
 So I ditched the skimmed.

 Having grown up in the country, with our own Jersey herd that supplied milk, I always found the watery stuff in London too weak for my taste.
-For years, trying to eat healthily, I tried everything to make sure I drank my allocation for the day, but did everything to disguise the taste of skimmed by making souffles, bread and butter pudding – you know the tricks.
+For years, trying to eat healthily, I tried everything to make sure I drank my allocation for the day, but disguised the taste of skimmed by making souffles, bread and butter pudding – you know the tricks.

 Now, thanks to sensible advice from my doctor, I have gone back to drinking Jersey full-fat milk, especially on my cornflakes; it fills me up, I no longer crave a snack mid-morning and have lost weight.

 Oily fish are also a good source of vitamin D which ensures that calcium is well absorbed.
 A 100g portion of grilled salmon contains 7.1 micrograms of vitamin D; 100g of tinned pilchards contains 14 micrograms of vitamin D. Oily fish are rich in omega-3 fatty acids.
 White fish such as cod, haddock, plaice and whiting contain some omega- 3 but at much lower levels than oily fish.

 We need some of following each day for bone health, but just a selection – not all: